Dolby noise-reduction system: Process

 Within each band, the amount of pre-emphasis applied depends on the original signal volume.
 For instance, in Dolby B, a low-level signal will be boosted by 10 dB, while signals at the "Dolby Level", +3 VU, receive no signal modification at all.
 Between the two limits, a varying level of pre-emphasis is applied.
 On playback, the opposite process is applied (de-emphasis), based on the relative signal component above 1 kHz.
-Thus as this portion of the signal decreases in amplitude, the higher frequencies are progressively increasingly attenuated, which also reduces in level the constant background noise on the tape when and where it would be most noticeable.
+Thus, as this portion of the signal decreases in amplitude, the higher frequencies are progressively increasingly attenuated, which also reduces in level the constant background noise on the tape when and where it would be most noticeable.

 The two processes (pre- and de-emphasis) are intended to cancel each other out as far as the actual recorded program material is concerned.
 During playback, only de-emphasis is applied to the incoming off-tape signal and noise.
 After playback de-emphasis is complete, the apparent noise in the output signal is reduced, and this process should not produce any other effect noticeable to the listener other than reduced background noise.
 However, playback without noise reduction produces a noticeably brighter sound.

 The correct calibration of the recording and playback circuitry is critical in order to ensure faithful reproduction of the original program content.
 The calibration can easily be upset by poor-quality tape, dirty or misaligned recording/playback heads, or using inappropriate bias levels/frequency for the tape formulation, as well as tape speed when recording or duplicating.
 This can manifest itself as muffled-sounding playback, or "breathing" of the noise level as the volume level of the signal varies.

 On some high-end consumer equipment, a Dolby calibration control is included.
 For recording, a reference tone at Dolby Level may be recorded for accurate playback level calibration on another transport.
 At playback, the same recorded tone should produce the identical output, as indicated by a Dolby logo marking at approximately +3 VU on the VU meter(s).
 In consumer equipment, Dolby Level is defined as 200 nWb/m, and calibration tapes were available to assist with the task of correct level setting.
-For accurate off-the-tape monitoring during recording on 3-head tape decks, both processes must be employed at once, and circuitry provided to accomplish this is marketed under the rubric "Double Dolby".
+For accurate off-the-tape monitoring during recording on 3-head tape decks, both processes must be employed at once, and circuitry provided to accomplish this is marketed under the "Double Dolby" label.